 NOTE 2: General Authorization of the external parameter provisioning is handled in the WT#1.2 Network Exposure.

-4. Whether and how to support policy control consumers to obtain policies efficiently (e.g. to reduce signalling when requesting policies).
+4. Whether and how to support policy control consumers to obtain policies efficiently and/or precisely.

-5. Whether and how to simplify the policy control framework for 6G to e.g. reduce the number of PCF services that provide policies to the different policy enforcement points or e.g. how to perform the mapping from application to user plane.
+5. Whether and how to simplify the policy control framework for 6G to e.g. reduce the number of PCF services that provide policies to the different policy enforcement points

+X. Whether and how to enhance the mapping from application to user plane.

-NOTE 3: whether and how 6G network slicing functionality maps application to slice for 6G is covered in WT#1.2 Slicing.
+NOTE 3: Bullet X is related to the study whether and how 6G network slicing functionality maps application to slice for 6G is covered in WT#1.2 Slicing.

+Y. Whether any of the procedures/inputs/requests for an AF to influence on policy control (e.g. QoS control) can be requested by the UE.
+The AF influence on policy control defined in TS 23.502/23.503 is a starting point for discussion and new input is not excluded.

+NOTE X: AF influence on policy control defined in TS 23.502/23.503 can be revisited once the list of 5G features that are available in 6G are known.

 6. How to support policy and charging control in roaming in 6G.